brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/index.md

-# BrainGlobe Atlas API (bg-atlasapi)
+# BrainGlobe Atlas API (brainglobe-atlasapi)

 Many excellent brain atlases exist for different species.
 Some of them have an API (application programming interface) to allow users to interact with the data programmatically (e.g. the excellent [Allen Mouse Brain Atlas](https://portal.brain-map.org)), but many do not, and there is no consistent way to process data from multiple sources.

-The brainglobe atlas API (BG-AtlasAPI) deals with this problem by providing a common interface for programmers to download and process data from multiple sources.
+The brainglobe atlas API deals with this problem by providing a common interface for programmers to download and process data from multiple sources.

 Each atlas consists of data files in a common format: